Notre-Dame fire: Fire

-Fire broke out in the attic beneath the cathedral's roof at 18:18.
-At 18:20 the fire alarm sounded and guards evacuated the cathedral; a guard was sent to investigate, but to the wrong location—the attic of the adjoining sacristy—where he found no fire.
-About fifteen minutes later the error was discovered, but by the time guards had climbed the three hundred steps to the cathedral attic the fire was well advanced.
+Fire broke out in the attic beneath the cathedral's roof at 18:18 CEST.
+At 18:20, the fire alarm sounded and guards evacuated the cathedral; a guard was sent to investigate, but to the wrong location—the attic of the adjoining sacristy—where he found no fire.
+About fifteen minutes later, the error was discovered, but by the time guards had climbed the three hundred steps to the cathedral attic, the fire was well advanced.
 The alarm system was not designed to automatically notify the fire brigade, which was summoned at 18:51 after the guards had returned.
 Firefighters arrived within ten minutes.

 Police evacuated the Île de la Cité, the island in the river Seine where the cathedral is located.
 White smoke was seen rising from the roof, which turned black before flames appeared from the spire, then turned yellow.